 This project has seen a number of delays due to both the planning process and a significant increase in material costs.
 This has seen a significant rise in costs above the current approved budget.
 The scheme has now been fully redesigned with support from counter terrorism experts and the changes have achieved the project requirements whilst reducing the overall scheme costs.
-The project has been procured, planning has been granted and works are due to start in early 2025, and complete within this financial year.
+The project has been completed with only minor snagging and making good works required.